 Our second objective continues to drive us.
-The blueprint mapped out in the 39 recommendations of the Forgotten Australians report – 13 years ago!
+The blueprint mapped out in the 39 recommendations of the Forgotten Australians report (which is now 18 years ago, at the time of writing!)
 We have had a National Apology but we still campaign for better record keeping, support services and National Redress.
 It has taken the current Royal Commission to bring about a National response from the Federal Government on Redress.
 CLAN had 38 members at our first public meeting on October 21, 2000, held at the Exodus Foundation in Ashfield,

 We finally got some real help when a few individuals from some past provider organisations – the ones that ran Homes – supported a push for donations from their own agencies.
 We got contributions of up to $5000 from a few of these organisations and from some state governments and with this money, opened an office, set up a website, the library and paid Leonie so she could leave her job and run CLAN.
 CLAN kept up the pressure for media coverage of Care Leaver issues and have had a lot of success over the years including the ABC’s 4 Corners program in August 2003 called The Homies.

 The CLAN office was officially opened in March 2004 by Australian Democrats Senator Andrew Murray.
 Leonie and I met Senator Murray in 2002 when giving evidence to the Child Migrant Inquiry.
 Like other Senators on that committee, Senator Murray had no idea institutionalisation was a common experience for Australian Children up to the 1970s and pushed for another inquiry, enlisting CLAN’s help to do this.